Icyretsz/fcj-workshop/content/1-Worklog/1.2-Week2/_index.md

 ### Week 2 Achievements:

 * Met with teammates and discussed the first project plan.
-  * Determined the theme of project
+  * Determined the theme of project: a type racing game called TypeRush
   * Created team Figma
-  * Debated on architecture
+  * Debated on architecture and tech stack: microservices.
+Stack: React, Tailwind, Typescript, NodeJS, with Websocket for multiplayer
-  * Distributed initial task
+  * Distributed initial task: I got designing game logic, setting up Websocket and build prototype
   * Initialized Github repo

 * Learned the basics of **AWS Networking**: